richwag/typescript-project/README.md

 # typescript-project
-Just a started typescript project that can run and rebuild the project on changes.
+A starter typescript project that can run and rebuild the project on changes.
 This is a starter project for working with a typescript project in vscode.